Researchers find that Twitter bots can be used for good

 Uber rolls Driver Destinations back from six to two daily in four major cities

 According to Emilio Ferrara, a USC Information Sciences Institute researcher, not all Twitter bots are born bad.
 He should know.
-Ferrara created a “large-scale experiment designed to analyze the spread of information on social networks” and found that “good” Tweets spread just as quickly as bad Tweets.
+Ferrara created a “large-scale experiment designed to analyze the spread of information on social networks” and found that “good” tweets spread just as quickly as bad tweets.
 Further, they confirmed something the we already know: that information goes viral when we see it “multiple times through multiple sources.”

 In other words, if you don’t want to spread the news don’t interact with it.
 But, if you see news from multiple sources at the same time, you’re far more likely to begin clicking the like button and the news becomes part of your worldview.